Bokn Municipality: Geography

 The island municipality of Bokn is located on the northern side of the Boknafjorden, at the southern end of the Karmsundet strait.
-The island of Karmøy lies to the west and the mainland of Tysvær is located to the northeast.
-The island municipality of Kvitsøy lies south of Bokn and the island municipality of Rennesøy lies to the southeast of Bokn.
+The island of Karmøy lies to the west and the mainland of Tysvær Municipality is located to the northeast.
+The islands of Kvitsøy Municipality lie south and the islands of Stavanger Municipality lie to the southeast.

-Bokn is one of the smallest municipalities in Rogaland, consisting of three main islands: Ognøya, Austre Bokn, and Vestre Bokn.
+Bokn Municipality is one of the smallest municipalities in Rogaland, consisting of three main islands: Ognøya, Austre Bokn, and Vestre Bokn.
 There are also some smaller, uninhabited islands surrounding the main islands.

 The islands are rugged with many small hills with small lakes in the valleys.
 The hills are largely covered with heather, but bushes and trees are increasingly competing, especially birch.
-The highest point is the 297 m high Boknafjellet, a small mountain on Vestre Bokn island.
+The highest point in the municipality is the 293.28 m tall mountain Boknafjellet, a small mountain on the island of Vestre Bokn.